industrial-edge/anomaly-detection-getting-started/docs/Installation_ScrewSimulation.md

 This installation guide shows how to Configure IE Databus, IE Data Service and the IE Flow Creator run a simulation which is then used to train our Anomaly Detection algorithm.

-## Used Components

-To run the simulation the folloing components are needed:
-- IE Databus V1.6.6
-- IE FlowCreator V1.3.8
-- IE DataService V1.3.3

 - [Installation of screwing simulation](#Installation_ScrewSimulation)
   - [Used Components](#used-components)
   - [Configure IE Databus](#configure-ie-databus)